-If yes:
+" If yes, she is thinking about going back to smoking:

 "What's making you lean toward going back smoking again?"
-(Record what she says; probe for more: "Anything else tempting you to return to smoking?")
+(Record what she says; probe for more.)
+"Anything else tempting you to return to smoking?"

 "What are your reasons for wanting to stay quit?"
-(Record what she says; probe for more: "Any other reasons?")
-(Reinforce or add a few items to her list of reasons for wanting to stay quit from the tabbed section "Reasons to Stay Quit Postpartum".)
-(Repeat back to her list of challenges and her (and other) reasons for wanting to stay quit and assess her plans) "So, what would you like to do about smoking?"
-(Heavily praise any positive commitment to remain quit; tell her it's the single best thing she can do for her own health and for her baby.) • Ask about any specific situations that are leading her to back to smoking again.
+(Record what she says; probe for more.)
+"Any other reasons?"

+(Reinforce or add a few items to her list of reasons for wanting to stay quit from the section "Reasons to Stay Quit Postpartum.")

+(Repeat back to her list of challenges and her (and other) reasons for wanting to stay quit and assess her plans)

+"So, what would you like to do about smoking?"

+(Heavily praise any positive commitment to remain quit; tell her it's the single best thing she can do for her own health and for her baby.)

+Ask about any specific situations that are leading her to back to smoking again.

 "Since your baby was born, have you been in any specific situations where you were tempted to smoke?"

-If yes: Identify one situation as clearly as possible.
+" If yes: Identify one situation as clearly as possible.
 Problem-solve how it was handled without smoking.
 Ask if she feels like that or something like it could happen again.
-If yes: Problem-solve how to handle it in the future (refer to the tabbed sections on "Problem Solving-Process.").
+If yes: Problem-solve how to handle it in the future.
+(Refer to the sections on "Problem-Solving Process.")

 Ask if there is another situation where she was tempted to smoke.
-As time permits, problem-solve that situation as well. - If no: Acknowledge that she's had no temptations to smoke.
+As time permits, problemsolve that situation as well.

+- " If no: Acknowledge that she's had no temptations to smoke.
 Ask if she anticipates anything coming up in the next week or two that might tempt her to smoke or create a craving for a cigarette.
-If yes: Problem-solve how to handle it. - Reinforce her for her desire to stay quit and encourage her to reward herself "I want you to know that I think it's great that you're interested in staying quit, especially now that the baby is born.
+If yes: Problem-solve how to handle it. - > Reinforce her desire to stay quit and encourage her to reward herself.

+"I want you to know that I think it's great that you're interested in staying quit, especially now that the baby is born.
 A lot of women are tempted to return to smoking once their baby is born, but it's a critical time to stay quit for your own health and especially for your baby.
 I know it can be stressful being a new mom, so I'd like to encourage you to reward yourself for not smoking.
 Can you think of some ways that you can treat yourself that will make you feel good?"
+(Add ideas.)

-(Add ideas) Do you have some ways to cope with stress? • Set up next contact and end conversation "I've enjoyed talking with you, and I'd like to be in touch with you again in a couple of weeks.
+How about stress?
+Do you have some ways to cope with stress?
+(Have caller come up with ideas or share ideas.)

+Set up next contact and end conversation.

+"I've enjoyed talking with you, and I'd like to be in touch with you again in a couple of weeks.
 Is that okay with you?
 Could I call you on at ?
 (If no, negotiate a better time.)
-I look forward to talking with you again on ." • Record information on Telephone Support Log.
+I look forward to talking with you again on ."